Why You Should Want A Qualified Coach?

 1. They have evidence-based tools to work with you.

-Let’s face it - your coach is dealing with your psychology, yoru relationships, and how you behave in the world.
+Let’s face it - your coach is dealing with your psychology, your relationships, and how you behave in the world.
 They’re delicate items that you want to be protective of.
 Don’t just let anybody in there to impact how you think and act!
 A qualified coach has frameworks, backed by research, to work with you on how you make decisions, change habits, and approach your work.
 You wouldn’t let an untrained surgeon operate on you, or a hobby carpenter to build your house, so, you know….

 2. They have undertaken ethics training, and signed a code of conduct